SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 <i>I stare at it, petrified, as everything around me begins to fade into black.</i>

-<i>My father, too, seems to dissolve as I cannot tear my eyes from my injury.
+<i>My father, too, seems to dissolve as I cannot tear my eyes from the injury.
 I feel queasy and sick.</i>

 #### MR. EASTON